Visigothic art and architecture: Hermitage of Santa María de Lara

+Catalonian churches

 The last group consists of buildings in Catalonia.
 These include in particular the churches of Terrassa (St. Peter, which was only a chapel), St. Michael and St. Mary and the cathedral with the baptistery in Egara.
 The church of Virgin Mary was undoubtedly a three-nave basilica with a beamed ceiling.
 The church of St. Michael is a small building in the shape of a Greek cross inscribed in a quadrilateral with an apse to the east.
 The arms of the crossing are vaulted with a ribbed vault and, above the central part, there is a dome on horns.
 The chapels at the corners are vaulted with conchs.

 In secular architecture, the Visigoths used existing Roman public buildings, which they extensively repaired or built new ones in imitation of the same style.
 King Leovigild famously built the fortified city of Recópole, north of Toledo, in 568.
 The city's fortifications, palace, temple and residential area were built according to the Roman checkerboard plan.
 Later, in the 10th century, the city was abandoned.
 Archaeological excavations have revealed the foundations of a palace and an adjacent temple.
 The Visigothic kingdom was overthrown by the Arabs, who conquered the entire Iberian Peninsula soon after their invasion in 711.
 The Arab invasion did not completely destroy Visigothic architecture.
 The Christian (Mozarabic) population preserved the Visigothic legacy in Mozarabic architecture under Arab rule.
 In the northwest of the Iberian Peninsula, however, in the small Kingdom of Asturias, a local school was established under the rule of Pelagius.
 The legacy of Visigothic architecture continues in Asturian architecture, which continued to develop there between the 8th and 10th centuries.

 The only remaining examples of Visigothic architecture from the 6th century are the church of San Cugat del Vallés in Barcelona, the hermitage and church of Santa Maria de Lara in Burgos, Saint Frutuoso Chapel in Braga, the church of São Gião in Nazaré and the few remnants of the church at Cabeza de Griego in Cuenca.
 However, their style developed over the next centuries, though the prime remaining examples of it are mostly rural and often run-down.
 Some of the characteristics of their architecture are: